 The good news: “With China’s help, the United States quickly moved to defuse the crisis — we were lucky.
 The conflict barely missed escalating to a full nuclear exchange.
 President Smith shared the Nobel Peace Prize with the President of China that year.”

 Communities.
 Looking back from 2035, the mayor of a large Canadian city says the decline of nation-states and the rise of sub- and transnational structures seems inevitable in retrospect.

 “Information and communication technologies are now key to defining relationships and identities based on shared ideas, ideologies, employment, and histories, rather than nationality.

 In the Middle East, “broad societal rejection of the violent religious extremism” of the early 21st century was driven by the lost generation of youths demanding practical solutions.
 Around the world, city leaders worked together to tackle issues that national governments neglected.

-“The term ‘Free World’ now defines the networked group of state, substate, and nonstate entities that work cooperatively to promote respect for individual freedoms, human rights, political reform, environmentally sustainable policies, free trade, and information transparency.”
+In 2035, “The term ‘Free World’ now defines the networked group of state, substate, and non-state entities that work cooperatively to promote respect for individual freedoms, human rights, political reform, environmentally sustainable policies, free trade, and information transparency.”